odewahn/docker-jumpstart/public/example.md

 * Start a new container based on our image
 * Access our app using a browser

 Again, the point here is not to show the best way to set up an environment, but instead to illustrate the Docker commands and what they do.
-I'll code development environments in more detail later.
+I'll cover development environments in more detail later.

 ## Start the "simple\_flask" container